 Cultivate fandoms by assisting high-potential creators with professional production support and launching awareness campaigns, including in-app promotions, creator branding and social marketing.
+Our ability to adapt web-comic and web-novel stories into diverse media formats helps promote these fandoms by allowing users to explore beloved stories in multiple formats, deepening creator engagement with their fans, and prolonging the lifespan of high-performing stories both on and off our platform.

-Incubate local creators, especially in newer geographies.
+Incubate local creators, especially in newer geographies such as Japan and Rest of World.
+Our growing presence and brand recognition in these regions, including through highly popular IP adaptations, naturally attracts local talent.
+We also supplement this growth with targeted actions aimed at bringing local creators onto our platform.
 For example, we organize an annual web-comic contest for amateur creators in certain geographies, such as the U.S., providing monetary rewards and the opportunity to debut as a featured creator.